Blizzardo1/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+## Using the Kenobi Build Method

+If you are using Visual Studio Code, You need to run the "Configure Keyboard Firmware" task or use `qmk config user.keyboard=<path_to_your_keyboard> user.keymap=<keymap>` before running the build task from within the IDE.
+From there, you can run the "Build Keyboard Firmware" or "Build & Flash Keyboard Firmware" Tasks.